-The Five Vision Elements guide our work and support the key actions as noted starting on page 17.
+The Five Vision elements guide our work and support the key actions as noted starting on page 17.

 UNC will be the institution the state looks to as the future of higher education.
 Our students will experience a personalized education grounded in the liberal arts and infused with critical and creative inquiry.
-They will establish relationships with faculty and staff that nurture individual development, gain the skills and knowledge that provide upward mobility, and share a commitment to the values of diversity, equity, and inclusion."
+They will establish relationships with faculty and staff that nurture individual development, gain the skills and knowledge that provide upward mobility, and share a commitment to the values of inclusion, equity, and diversity."